AzugBe/azugbe.github.io/_posts/events/2017-11-25---cloudbrew-2017---a-full-day-of-microsoft-azure.md

 ## Community

-Organized by AZUG</a>, the Belgium Microsoft Azure User Group, CloudBrew originates from the community.
+Organized by AZUG, the Belgium Microsoft Azure User Group, CloudBrew originates from the community.
 Both you and our speakers are part of it.
 Ideal to network with peers!

 **Check <a href="http://www.cloudbrew.be">www.cloudbrew.be</a> for more information!**